wyhitcs/team-letsencrypt/draftv1.md

                                           Figure 2.1 Module Structure Model

 The UML component diagram below gives an overview of module structure.
-Each package means a code module and arrow shows intermodule dependencies(Nick, 2012).
+Each package means a code module and arrow shows intermodule dependencies[[1](#Nick)].

 The first layer which is also the closest layer to users offers friendly UI for common clients to set up their own certificates.
 And the command way is also possible for developers to contribute to the project.